-No matter the size of your organization, fundraising is vital to your success.
-Unlike for-profit ventures, you rely significantly on your ability to garner support from your community and the public at large, so it’s safe to say the stakes for fundraising are high.
+No matter the size of your nonprofit organization, fundraising is vital to your success.
+Unlike for-profit ventures, you rely significantly on your ability to garner support from your community and the public at large, so the stakes for fundraising are high.

 Over the years, we’ve learned what works and what doesn’t when it comes to nonprofit fundraising—we even have complete guides like this one on the subject!
 Here, we’ve compiled 4 steps to take to ensure your next campaign is a smash hit.
 We hope you’ll take these into consideration:

 - Outsource your fundraising operations.

 Keep reading to learn more about each of these strategies.
 Let’s get started!

 It’s helpful to think of every fundraising ask as an exercise in persuasion.
 After all, you are trying to influence your audience (potential donors) to take a desired action.
 The best, most persuasive writing uses a combination of logic and emotional appeals.
 You can improve your fundraising appeals by incorporating a bit of both.